denizcandarcan/denizcandarcan/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=denizcandarcan" alt="denizcandarcan" /></a> </p>

-- 🌱 I'm focusing on helper tools/scripts for PC Mobile games in these days.
+- 🌱 I'm focusing on helper tools/scripts for PC Mobile games as side projects in these days.
 These type of my repositories private for now due to respect of Game Developer Companies purposes.
-My this type projects are only experimental not for daily uses.
+That type projects are only experimental not for daily uses.

 - 📫 How to reach me **denizcandarcan@outlook.com**